USDA Specialty Crop Block Grants available for Virginia agricultural interests

 - Enhancing food safety;

-- Assisting all entities in the specialty crop distribution chain in developing “Good Agricultural Practices,” “Good Handling Practices,” “Good Manufacturing Practices,” and in cost-share arrangements for funding audits of such systems for small farmers, packers and processors;
+- Improving the capacity of all entities in the specialty crop distribution chain to comply with the requirements of the Food Safety Modernization Act, for example, developing “Good Agricultural Practices,” “Good Handling Practices,” “Good Manufacturing Practices,” and in cost-share arrangements for finding audits of such systems (including USDA GroupGAP) for small farmers, packers and processors;

 - Investing in specialty crop research, including research to focus on conservation and environmental outcomes;